 Scottish graphic designer Ian Macfarlane has won first prize in Dezeen's unofficial Brexit passport design competition with a cover that transitions between the burgundy EU passport and the dark blue of the old, pre-EU British passport.

 The London-based designer's winning proposal features a tonal gradient between the two colours, with the blue upper half seeping over the maroon lower half.
+The design was selected from the shortlist of nine designs announced earlier this month.

 Judges praise simplicity and power of winning design